firstdraft/guides/deploying-to-heroku.md

    heroku login
    ```

- 1. Create your Heroku deployment target:
+ 1. Create your Heroku deployment target (replacing `your-app-name` with a name of your choice):

    ```bash
    heroku create your-app-name-production --remote=production
    ```

-   (replacing `your-app-name` with a name of your choice)

- 1. Git commit your latest changes (if you haven't already):
+ 1. Git commit your latest changes (if you haven't already done so):

    ```bash
    git add -A